mvbjrn/serial/README.md

 The connection struct is all you need.
 It encapsulates all parameters necessary and all functions needed to interact with a serial device.
 Just initiate a connection and open it.
-After that your are able to read and write from it or to flush the I/O. When you are finished, just close it.
+After that, you are able to read and write from it or to flush the I/O. When you are finished, just close it.

 A connection can be initiated by setting all parameters within the code or by loading all parameters from a file.
 The library provides several consts to set the baud rate, data and stop bits as well as the parity.